SmartHarmony/JPEG-AI-OPT/README.md

 > ```
 > python /home/phoenix/Documents/GitHub/demo/JPEG-AI-OPT/JAIOPT/lothar/controller.py run --config=/home/phoenix/Documents/GitHub/demo/JPEG-AI-OPT/Verification_Models/decoder/decoder_uv.yml --model_path=/home/phoenix/Documents/GitHub/demo/JPEG-AI-OPT/Verification_Models/decoder/decoder_uv.onnx
 > ```
-> The `decoder_uv` model will then be executed on the smartphone on some random inputs created by the script.
+> The `decoder_uv` model will then be executed on the smartphone on random inputs created by the script.
 The running result should be like this:
 >
 > ![20_Run_Success_More_Information.jpg](/images/20_Run_Success_More_Information.jpg)